SecPlugs/python-kit/docs/index.md

 You'll now have the python module installed ready to import and use in you code

 ## Usage
-Usage pattern is to import the secplugs library, instanciate a secplugs class and use its methods to scan objects and get the results
+Usage pattern is to import the library, instanciate a class and use its methods to scan objects and get the results

 ### Scan a File
+This examples illustrates usage, it uses the module to scan itself

 ```python
 # Import the library